-BMW Group posted a 3.5% increase in the 2012 profit as the demand for the new 3-series sedan in China and the U.S. had been so high that it made up for the decline in the European market.
-In a statement, BMW Group revealed that earnings before interest and taxes increased to 8.3 billion euros ($10.7 billion) from 8.02 billion euros the previous year.
+BMW Group posted a 3.5-percent increase in the 2012 profit as the demand for the new BMW 3-series sedan in China and the U.S. had been so high that it made up for the decline in the European market.
+In a statement, BMW Group revealed that earnings before interest and taxes increased to EUR8.3 billion ($10.7 billion) from EUR8.02 billion the previous year.

-It also revealed that sales rose by 12% to 76.8 billion euros.
+It also revealed that sales revenues rose by 12 percent to EUR76.8 billion.
 BMW Group, which produces vehicles with the brands BMW, Mini and Rolls-Royce, is relying on the increasing demand in China and the U.S. to guard itself from the ill effects on the auto market in Europe of the continent’s problems concerning sovereign debt.
 In fact, last year was the auto industry’s lowest in 17 years.

 He said that in multiple markets, the financial situation is expected to “remain challenging.”
-BMW Group has proposed that last year, it had a record dividend of 2.50 euros per common share compared with 2.30 euros the prior year.
+BMW Group has proposed that last year, it had a record dividend of EUR2.50 per common share compared with EUR2.30 the prior year.

 Peter Schwarzenbauer, formerly the sales head of Audi, was hired by BMW in order to get one step further to the top in the premium segment.
 Schwarzenbauer will be the board member responsible for Mini, Rolls-Royce, BMW motorcycles and group aftersales beginning April 1.
 BMW widened the gap against its rivals last year with a 12 percent boost in sales to 1.54 million BMW-brand vehicles, driven by the demand for the new 3 series, 1 series and X1 and X3 SUVs.